dd-georgiev/barman-metrics-exporter/docs/operations/overview.md

 **NOTE:**
  There appears to be HTTP API for barman.
 The code can be found in [https://github.com/emin100/barmanapi](https://github.com/emin100/barmanapi).
-The API is also mentioned in the [official documentation](https://docs.pgbarman.org/release/3.10.0/#links), however the last commit for the project is 8 years ago.
-Given that this exporter doesn't support it.
+The API is also mentioned in the [official documentation](https://docs.pgbarman.org/release/3.10.0/#links), however the last commit for the project was 8 years ago.
+This exporter doesn't support it.
 # Deployment and configuration

 ## Installation
 ## Systemd service
 In order to make managing the state of the exporter, the following unit file can be used:
-> Assuming that the exporter executable is stored in `/opt/barman_exporter` and the configuration is in `/etc/barman_exporter/config.yaml`
+> Assuming that the exporter executable is stored in `/opt/barman_exporter/exporter` and the configuration is in `/etc/barman_exporter/config.yaml`
 ```
 [Unit]
 Description=Barman Metric Exporter
 After=network-online.target
-ConditionPathExists=/opt/barman_exporter
+ConditionPathExists=/opt/barman_exporter/exporter
 ConditionPathExists=/etc/barman_exporter/config.yaml

 [Service]
 Type=simple
 User=barman
 Group=barman
-ExecStart=/opt/barman_exporter -config /etc/barman_exporter/config.yaml
+ExecStart=/opt/barman_exporter/exporter -config /etc/barman_exporter/config.yaml
 SyslogIdentifier=barman_exporter
 Restart=always
 ExecReload=kill -SIGUSR1 $MAINPID